NicolasWButler/US-Debt-Tracker.Excel/README.md

 ---

-### 5️⃣ Question 2 – What are the year-to-year changes in debt levels?
+### 5️⃣ Question 2 – Which months historically have seen the highest or lowest increases in total debt?

-The second analysis calculated year-on-year differences to understand the pace of change.
+This analysis examined **monthly fluctuations in total U.S. debt** to identify when borrowing tends to surge or stabilise.
-Using Excel formulas, a new column computed:
+Using Excel formulas, a new column calculated:
-**Annual Change = Current Year Debt – Previous Year Debt**, highlighting volatility in borrowing.
+**Monthly Change = Current Month Debt – Previous Month Debt**, revealing patterns in how debt evolves across the year.

 **Findings showed:**
-- Sharp jumps in debt during major stimulus periods
-- Slower growth in fiscally stable years
-- Clear correlation between macroeconomic events and debt expansion
+- The **highest debt increases** historically occurred during **January, February, November, and December**.
+- The **lowest increases** were observed during **April, May, June, and July**.
+- These trends suggest a clear **seasonal pattern** in government borrowing and public spending.

+**Interpretation:**
+The high-debt months coincide with major U.S. holidays such as **Thanksgiving and Christmas**, when spending and economic activity typically surge.
+Conversely, the lower-debt months align with the **summer period**, when fewer national events occur and borrowing demand is reduced.

 📂 File: `Question 2.xlsx`
 📸 Screenshot: